MLP99/Festivate-EDA/README.md

 ## Festivate: Exploratory Data Analysis (EDA)

-For this school project my group members and I started a fictional company called Festivate to help fictional festival organizers to gain more insights from their data in order to help with decision making.
-In this project I'm going to share my work.
+For this school project, my group members and I started a fictional company called Festivate to help fictional festival organizers to gain more insights from their data to help with decision making.
+In this project, I'm going to share my work.
 I designed the SQL database for this project for the festival organizers and used R to manipulate and visualize data.

 * Designed a SQL database with 23 tables for the festival organizers
 * Used SQL to write queries to gain insights about revenue, logistics, festivals and festival visitors
-* Used also R for the Exploratory Data Analysis (EDA) to modify en visualize data in order to extract insights
+* Used also R for the Exploratory Data Analysis (EDA) to modify en visualize data to extract insights

 **Link to my EDA:**
 https://mlp99.github.io/Festivate-EDA/